ZhaolinM/T-pet/README.md

     python manage.py runserver
 You may need to provide your email account&password in email_sender.py

-the email_sender.py call by sender.sh (You may need chmod to this file), the shell script need to run manually everyday BEFORE 9:00AM and it will running till 4:00PM.
+the email_sender.py call by sender.sh (You may need chmod to this file), the shell script need to run manually everyday BEFORE 9:00AM and it will keep running till 4:00PM.